immunant/ibresolver/README.md

-# Ibresolver
+# Overview

-This is a QEMU TCG plugin for resolving indirect branches.
-The plugin takes in a list of addresses of indirect calls and jumps and produces a .csv with the addresses the branches resolved to.
+This is a QEMU user-mode plugin for resolving indirect branches.
+The plugin supports various architectures and uses a configurable disassembly backend to detect indirect jumps and calls.
+When the specified branches are taken, the callsite and destination are written to a .csv.

 # Building and prerequisites

-To build, just run `make` from the root directory of this repo which should create the plugin, `libibresolver.so`.
-Although this plugin is not built against a particular version of QEMU, plugins have only [recently become enabled by default](https://github.com/qemu/qemu/commit/ba4dd2aabc35bc5385739e13f14e3a10a223ede0) in QEMU so most distros' packages do not support plugins.
-If your system's QEMU gives the error `qemu: unknown option 'plugin'` you must compile QEMU from source.
+This plugin requires a patched version of QEMU.
+To download and build QEMU do

 ```
 $ git clone https://github.com/qemu/qemu

 $ cd qemu

+# The specific commit doesn't matter too much, but the patch has been tested with this one.
+$ git checkout ecf2706e271fa705621f0d5ad9517fe15a22bf22

+$ git apply /path/to/this/repo's/qemu.patch

 $ mkdir build